Meal Time Tips For Your Infant & Toddler

 A Closer Look at the Best Food Choices

 - Add some baby fruit, apple butter* (be sure to date it when opening it), mashed banana, pureed fresh or frozen fruit mashed and heated or one of the new varieties of flavored apple sauces without sugar.
-At first, try adding just a teaspoon of fruit, she may only need it slightly sweetened and this will help her enjoy other tastes aside from sweet ones.
+At first, try it plain.
+Then if not accepted add just a teaspoon of fruit.
+You baby may only need it slightly sweetened, and this will help her enjoy other tastes aside from sweet ones.
 Add a tiny dash of cinnamon for its antioxidant properties.

 - For younger babies, thicken yogurt a little with baby cereal.
 It will stay on the baby spoon easier and provides a familiar texture.
 Although the iron from the cereal and the calcium from the yogurt may compete in the body, it is okay as long as they are getting calcium and iron sources during other meals.

-* Apple butter is cooked condensed apples and is very sweet.
-Use within 7-10 days.
+*Apple butter is cooked condensed apples and is very sweet.
+Use within 7-10 days of opening.

 Protein: High protein foods are needed for growth and development.
-Protein foods such as meat, chicken, fish, tofu, and eggs** should be introduced anywhere from 8 to 12 months.
+Protein foods such as meat, chicken, fish, tofu, and eggs can be introduced early.
+The introduction of eggs and peanuts at 4 to 6 months may reduce the risk of developing an allergy to these foods.
 Some parents are concerned when their baby does not accept high protein foods.
-However, parents should keep in mind that breast milk, formula and yogurt are all good sources of protein.
+However, parents should keep in mind that breast milk, formula, and yogurt are all good sources of protein.

-- Try mixing a mashed up hard-boiled egg (no sooner than 10 months, if your family has a history of egg allergy wait until 24 months) with baby food vegetables such as peas or spinach.
+- Try mixing a mashed up hard-boiled egg with baby food vegetables such as peas or spinach or avocado.

 - Make a baby meal by reheating the meat in the microwave and mixing it with some whole milk ricotta cheese and whole grain pasta such as spelt or quinoa pasta.